 In this section

 The immigrant health service includes a weekly outpatient clinic (Mondays 13:00 - 17:00 at desk A5), patient consultations, education for service providers and work in policy development.
-The service is supported by the Victorian Government Department of Health, including support for the refugee health fellow program.
+The service is supported by the Victorian Government Department of Health and Human Services (DHHS), including support for the refugee health fellows program.

 We provide a comprehensive approach to physical and mental health for children and young people who arrived as refugees or seeking asylum.
-The clinic provides a multidisciplinary assessment service for recently arrived children of a refugee background, including medical and education/developmental assessment, oral health assessment and health promotion, immunisations, Mantoux testing and administration of Vitamin D as needed.
+The clinic provides a multidisciplinary assessment service for children of a refugee background, including medical and education/developmental assessment, mental health/psychiatry assessment, oral health assessment and health promotion, catch-up vaccinations, Mantoux testing and administration of Vitamin D as needed.
 Asylum seeker children and children in community or held detention are also seen.
-Post-arrival health screening can be provided if required.
+Post-arrival health screening and age assessment can be provided if required.

-All children within a family can be seen at the same visit to maximise efficiency; in addition every attempt is made to minimise trips to the hospital by combining appointments for other services (such as eye review and audiology) with clinic times.
+All children within a family can be seen at the same visit to minimise trips to the hospital.
+In addition, every attempt is made to combine appointments for other services (such as eye review and audiology) with clinic times.
 A detailed summary is provided for the referring doctor with an ongoing plan for management; families receive a copy of this letter.
 The service is free of charge for all refugee and asylum seeker children.

-Referrals should be clearly marked to Immigrant health clinic (attention Helen Milton - see below) and can be sent through the normal outpatient referrals process.
+Referrals should be clearly marked to Immigrant health clinic (attention Helen Milton) and can be sent through the normal outpatient referrals process.
 Please include the following information: